agoncal/agoncal-book-javaee7/README.md

 * Chapter 21 - SOAP Web Services
 * Chapter 22 - RESTful Web Service

-Section 7 - Putting it all together

-* Chapter 23 - Developping a web application
-* Chapter 24 - Testing
-* Chapter 25 - Extensions

 # Structure of the code and Maven modules